ndreij/yet-another-project/README.md

 # Features

-- Registration, authorization and password recovery
+- Registration, login and password recovery
 - Assembling an order with drag-and-drop
+- Viewing order and ingredients details
 - Checkout
-- Viewing order and ingredients details
-- Viewing order history
+- Viewing order history with live updates

 ## Available Scripts